dey4ss/mining-change-rules/README.md

 `preprocess_changes.py` uses this index and groups changes that always occur together.
 If desired, changes that happen regularly are filtered out.

+`exptract_wiki_changes.py` extracts changes to Wikipedia infoboxes of given categories from the provided 7z files and formats them for us.

+`filter_wiki_support.py` filters these changes by support thresholds.

+`limit_wiki_changes.py` filters these changes by year.

 ## rule_generation
 Scripts to find and score change dependencies.

 `create_histograms.py` mines rules out of an index of changes to their occurrences.

+`create_histograms_yearwise.py` orchestrates the Wikipedia mining for given years and infobox categories.

 `map_domains.py` is specific to our dataset.
 Multiple agencies publish data in the socrata data lake, and we want to ensure that the discovered rules share the same _domain_.